top of page

 Year Opened: 2004 Capacity: 5,000

-The Stockton Ballpark, affectionately referred to by locals as Banner Island Ballpark, sits on what no longer is an island in Stockton, CA. The inlets have mostly been filled in but the name lives on.
+The Stockton Ballpark, affectionately referred to by locals as Banner Island Ballpark, sits on what no longer is an island in Stockton, CA. The inlets have mostly been filled in, but the name lives on.

-The team lays claim as a possible inspiration for “Casey at the Bat,” a famous baseball poem by Ernest Thayer published in 1888.
-The fictional team depicted in the poem was called the Mudville Nine and the people of Stockton believe this is a reference to the team that played on Banner Island, otherwise known as Mudville, during that time.
-Controversy abounds about the real “Mudville” and other cities also claim the “Nine” as their own.
+Mudville Nine is the fictional team depicted in the poem, and the people of Stockton believe this is a reference to the team that played on Banner Island, otherwise known as Mudville, during that time.
+Controversy abounds as to the real Mudville, and other cities also claim the Nine as their own.

 Food & Beverage 4